-Currently Mathew is the lead strength & conditioning coach for Hartpury Rugby, where he is responsible for all the elite rugby athletes.
+Currently, Mathew is the head strength & conditioning coach for Hartpury Rugby, where he is responsible for all the elite rugby athletes.
 Hartpury is recognised for its excellent rugby pedigree, with University, AASE and national league 1 teams all excelling.
 In conjunction with this role, Mathew works for Gloucester Rugby Club as a strength & conditioning coach.

-Mathew has a keen interest in development of strength and power in team sport athletes and using Olympic weightlifting and their derivatives in a team environment.
-Mathew currently delivers education content in the area of strength and power and delivers on various workshop as a tutor for APEC.
+Mathew has a keen interest in the development of strength and power in team sports athletes and using Olympic weightlifting and their derivatives in a team environment.
+Mathew currently delivers education content in the area of strength and power and delivers on the various workshop as a tutor for APEC.

 Eamonn Hyland is an Athletic Performance Coach who has five seasons of elite level experience working in professional rugby in the UK

 Upon completion of an MSc in Strength and Conditioning Eamonn moved to the UK to take up a role with Gloucester Rugby for three seasons, before moving to Worcester Warriors where he currently leads the Strength and Conditioning team.